yoyomimi/AV-Cloud/README.md

 ```

 ## License
 This software is free for non-commercial, research and evaluation use under the terms of the LICENSE.md file.
+Third-party licenses are listed in the 3RD-party license files (named LICENSE-3RD-PARTY-XX), and any modifications—along with the original source-code license—are noted in the headers of the corresponding files.

 ## Acknowledgment
-We use datasets and part of the codes from [ViGAS](https://github.com/facebookresearch/novel-view-acoustic-synthesis) and [AVNeRF](https://github.com/liangsusan-git/AV-NeRF).
+We use datasets and part of the codes from [gaussian-splatting](https://github.com/graphdeco-inria/gaussian-splatting), [ViGAS](https://github.com/facebookresearch/novel-view-acoustic-synthesis), [AVNeRF](https://github.com/liangsusan-git/AV-NeRF) and [detr](https://github.com/facebookresearch/detr).
 We thank the authors for sharing their code and datasets.
 If you use our codes, please also consider citing their nice works.

 ## Contact
 If you have any comments or questions, feel free to contact Mingfei Chen (lasiafly@uw.edu)